edoumanis/HAFA/README.md

 No 2 Saves to text file, the training service with a breakdown per month, hour, and comings.

+No 3 Saves to text file the self affirmation form for teaching.

+No 4 Exports report of remaining hours of teaching.

 For surname searching you can pass only the fisrt letters.